-Do not critique: Dog Breath or Sarah Plain and Tall
+Do not critique: Dog Breath, Sarah Plain and Tall or 26 Fairmount Avenue

 Group Project: Author Study

 You will be assigned to a small group with a specific grade level in mind (K-6).
 Select an author from the list provided by the instructor.
 This project will have the following components: